ethicalAndroid/Snake-Eyed-Heroes/Acting-In-Combat.md

 Choose two:

-- Force all character that are in Bad situations to roll **Survive** twice.
+- Force all characters that are in Bad situations to roll to **Survive** twice.
 - Move some villains towards the heroes.
 - Cut to a villain that is currently off screen.
-- Force a character into a Bad situation.
+- Force one character into a Bad situation.

 **Survive Challenge**: Dangerous | Rating 5 | Escape Outcome

 ## Bad and Worse Situations

-If you are in a Bad situation, and you get a Bad outcome, then you are now in a Worse situation.
+If you are in a Bad situation, and you get a Bad-situation outcome again, then you are now in a Worse situation.
 A Worse situation is technically still a Bad situation, it's just worse.
 When rolling to Survive when in a **Worse** situation, then you must **roll 3 times**.
 For each additional Bad situation, then you add +1 to the Worse.